ljw1004/csharpspec/csharp/expressions.md

 ## Constant expressions

-A *constant-expression* is an expression that can be fully evaluated at compile-time.
+A *constant_expression* is an expression that can be fully evaluated at compile-time.

 ```antlr
 constant_expression